A $50,000 loan can be used for big expenses like home projects, medical bills or consolidating debt.

 - Medical bills: If you don’t have much luck negotiating lower medical bill balances, you might consider a personal medical loan to help cover the cost.

-- Emergency expenses: Life’s emergencies are not always cheap, but an emergency personal loan can help pay for unexpected expenses, such as auto repairs or an emergency procedure.
+- Emergency expenses: An emergency personal loan can help pay for unexpected expenses, such as auto repairs or an emergency procedure.

 - Life events: A personal loan can help with significant life events, such as weddings, funerals or the birth of a new baby.